 A 529 plan (named after Section 529 of the Internal Revenue Code) is a college savings plan that allows families to establish a tax advantaged savings vehicle for educational purposes.
-529 plans can work in two ways: as an investment account from which families can withdraw funds for education, or as plan through which future tuition credits can be purchased.
+529 plans can work in two ways: as an investment account from which families can withdraw funds for education, or as a plan through which future tuition credits can be purchased.
 Earnings are not subject to federal tax and generally not subject to state tax when used for the qualified education expenses of the designated beneficiary, such as tuition, fees, books, as well as room and board.
 Contributions to a 529 plan, however, are not deductible.
 Each state has its own plan with different features and families are not limited to investing in their state of residence.
 Grove City College is an eligible education institution for receiving 529 plan funds from both types of plans from all states.

 The information contained herein should not be construed as tax or investment advice.
 As always, before making any financial decision, it is important to research the issue and obtain advice from licensed professionals.